Historic Activities are at both Downtown and at the Fort Site Saturday & Sunday

 Visit Schneider's Fort in Washington Park

 This faithful reproduction of a typical frontier fort was built by the Washington County Historical Society.
-Travel into the past and see the 18th century come to life.
-Visit the tavern, trading post, native village, federal encampment.
+Travel into the past and see the 18th-century come to life.
+Visit the tavern, trading post, native village, and federal encampment.
 See cooking demos and distilling displays.
-Learn about 18th century weapons, experience cannon and musket demonstrations.
-Visit with crafters and demonstrators.
+Learn about 18th-century weapons, experience cannon, and musket demonstrations.

 Washington County Courthouse Tours

 Built in 1898 by the famous architect Frederick J. Osterling the courthouse is listed on the National Register of Historic Places.
 In this landmark, with its glorious marble staircase, stained glass dome, and richly paneled courtrooms the citizens cannot help taking pride in their heritage and our system of government.

 Tours start at the information tent in front of the courthouse.